JavaScript / TypeScript SDK

 You provide a domain as the domain

 configuration, which is used for storing Kameleoon visitor code in cookies.
-This is important when working with the getVisitorCode
+Domains are important when working with the getVisitorCode

 and setLegalConsent